Carreles History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Carreles has been spelled many different ways, including Carlesse, Carelesse, Careless, Carless, Karelees, Kareles, Careles, Corless, Curless, Korelees and many more.

 Early Notables of the Carreles family (pre 1700)

-1610-1689), English Royalist officer of...
-Another 26 words (2 lines of text) are included under the topic Early Carreles Notables in all our PDF Extended History products and printed products wherever possible.
+Another 204 words (15 lines of text) are included under the topic Early Carreles Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Carreless to arrive in North America: Andrew Carelesse, who settled in Virginia in 1650; Joane Carelesse, who arrived in Virginia in 1653; Thomas Careless, who arrived in Virginia in 1737.

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print

 - ^ Charnock, Richard, Stephen, Ludus Patronymicus of The Etymology of Curious Surnames.
 London: Trubner & Co., 60 Paternoster Row, 1868.
 Print.